 Compare USAA vs. American Family Insurance

-- Types of Insurance: USAA and American Family are evenly matched
+- Types of Insurance: USAA beats American Family

 - Cost: USAA beats American Family

 - J.D.
 Power Rating: USAA beats American Family